The Production And Rendering Process Of Office Building' s Night Scene

 The method of adding characters and plants to the scene is no different, and it is also an individual activity.
 After the scenes are added, adjust their brightness and warmth again and thoroughly into the picture.

 Ultimate Weapon: The Topaz Adjust filter adds a portion of exposure, detail and contrast to unify colors in one shade.
 After some minor adjustments, I got a picture.

-I hope that you will gain something in this tutorial, especially for the built environment, space and light and shadow.
+That's all.
+As the leading cloud rendering service provider, Fox Renderfarm hope that you will gain something in this tutorial, especially for the built environment, space and light and shadow.
+Thank you for reading!